Renault Symbol

 The Renault Symbol, Clio or Thalia in some markets, is a subcompact sedan produced by the French automobile manufacturer Renault.
 It was introduced in late 1999, under the Clio Symbol name, as the derivative version of the second generation Renault Clio, and unlike the hatchback it was marketed only in those countries where saloons were traditionally preferred over hatchbacks, while it was not sold in Western Europe.
-It was actually sold in France, but only in overseas departments/regions and collectivities.
+It was actually sold in France, but only in overseas departments/regions.

-The second generation has a different design than the third generation Clio and is built on the platform of the first generation car.
-A third generation has been introduced in late 2012, as a derivative version of the second generation Dacia Logan.
+The second generation had a different design from the third generation Clio and was built on the platform of the first generation car.
+A third generation was introduced in late 2012, as a derivative version of the second generation Dacia Logan.

 Its key markets are Central and Eastern Europe, Latin America, the Maghreb and the Persian Gulf states, most notably countries like Turkey, Brazil, Romania, Russia, Algeria, Colombia and Tunisia.

 First generation (; 1999)

 In late 1999, the Clio Symbol began production in Turkey, as the sedan version of the Clio II.
 It was subsequently launched in other countries, under different names, depending on the market: Clio Symbol, Thalia, Clio Sedan, Clio 4 Puertas, Symbol, or Clio Classic.
 The car was intended for sale in developing countries, where saloons were traditionally preferred over hatchbacks, most notably in Eastern Europe.
 In some Latin American markets, like Chile and Mexico, the facelifted model was offered as Nissan Platina, with slight changes at the front of the car to make it resemble the Nissan Altima.
 It is longer by 38 cm than the hatchback and has a larger boot of 510 l.

-The main production site of the model has been the Oyak-Renault plant in Bursa, Turkey, where manufacturing started in 1999.
-Worldwide, it was also built in Brazil at the Ayrton Senna complex in Sao José dos Pinhais, near Curitiba, and since 2001 in Colombia by Sofasa.
+The main production site of the model has been the Oyak-Renault plant in Bursa, Turkey, where manufacturing started in 1999 and sales in November of the same year.
+Worldwide, it was also built in Brazil at the Ayrton Senna complex in Sao José dos Pinhais, near Curitiba, since 2000, and since 2001 in Colombia by Sofasa.
 In 2002, it began assembly in Mexico, rebadged as Nissan Platina, at the Nissan Mexicana plant in Aguascalientes.
 For a short time, between the end of 2002 and 2004, it was also assembled in Russia by Avtoframos.
 The Platina was dropped following the 2010 model year, and was replaced by the March in its Mexican assembly plant and the line-up.